Tormak9970/bash-shortcuts/README.md

 The plugin has a default shortcut to launch Konsole (the default teminal installed on the steamdeck).
 Feel free to remove it.

+# Using the plugin
+If you have questions about using the plugin and/or its features, there is a built in guide in the config menu, which is also available [here](defaults/guides/Overview.md)

 # Installation
 1. [Install the Decky plugin loader](https://github.com/SteamDeckHomebrew/decky-loader#installation)
 2. Use the built in plugin store to download the Bash Shortcuts Plugin